Is there such a thing as a guard cat?

 I know that’s probably not the answer you wanted to hear, but I don’t want to give you false information in regards to guard cat training.

-Cats are wonderful companions, cuddly little fur balls, excellent mice catchers, stress relievers, fun, and goofy, and stealthy hunters, but they aren’t the first pet we think of when searching for a protector.
+Cats are wonderful companions, cuddly little fur balls, excellent mice catchers, stress relievers, fun, goofy, and stealthy hunters, but they aren’t the first pet we think of when searching for a protector.

 Unless we’re looking for a pet to protect our homes from mice, squirrels, birds, or any other small animals.